 White Marsh Volunteer Fire Company strives to safely respond to those in need of assistance with professionally trained personnel...every call...every hour...every day.

-White Marsh Volunteer Fire Company (WMVFC) is a 501(c)(3) charitable organization which provides fire, rescue and emergency medical services to the citizens of White Marsh, Perry Hall, Nottingham and other communities within Baltimore and Harford Counties.
+White Marsh Volunteer Fire Company (WMVFC) is a 501(c)(3) nonprofit organization which provides fire, rescue and emergency medical services to the citizens of White Marsh, Perry Hall, Nottingham and other communities within Baltimore and Harford Counties.
 WMVFC operates two engines, an advanced life support (ALS) ambulance, a four wheel drive brush truck, two utility vehicles and three rehab units.

 WMVFC is an independent organization that falls under the auspice of the Baltimore County Fire Department.
 Members from the community dedicate their time training, providing emergency responses, fundraising, performing public fire safety education and community details.